fluidself/fluidself.org/_books/psychology/sources-of-power.md

 - There are methods for improving mental simulations, such as using crystal ball and premortem strategies and decision scenarios.

-**DECISION MAKING**
+### DECISION MAKING

 Even when decision makers are comparing options and trying to find the best one, they may not be using rational choice strategies such as assessing each option on a common set of criteria.
-The process may be more like running a mental simulation of each course of action and comparing the emotional reactions--the discomfort or worry or enthusiasm-that each option produces when it is imagined.
+The process may be more like running a mental simulation of each course of action and comparing the emotional reactions—the discomfort or worry or enthusiasm-that each option produces when it is imagined.
 De Groot's (1946) study of chess players shows this.
 The chess grand masters were trying to find the best move in a position, yet they were not comparing the options on a common set of criteria (e.g., center control, defensive security).
 They were using progressive deepening to imagine how the option would be developed, and forming a judgment and emotional reaction to these potential outcomes.

 The standard advice for making better decisions is to identify all the relevant options, define all the important evaluation criteria, weight the importance of each evaluation criterion, evaluate each option on each criterion, tabulate the results, and select the winner.
 In one form or another, this paradigm finds its way into training programs the world over.
 Again and again, the message is repeated: careful analysis is good, incomplete analysis is bad.
 And again and again, the message is ignored; trainees listen dutifully, then go out of the classes and act on the first option they think of.
 The reasons are clear.
 First, the rigorous, analytical approach cannot be used in most natural settings.
 Second, the recognitional strategies that take advantage of experience are generally successful, not as a substitute for the analytical methods, but as an improvement on them.
 The analytical methods are not the ideal; they are the fallback for those without enough experience to know what to do.

-**Applications**
+### Applications

 - Consider which decisions are worth making.
 When options are very close together in value, we can call this a zone of indifference: the closer together the advantages and disadvantages of competing options, the harder it will be to make a decision but the less it will matter.
 For these situations, it is probably a waste of time to try to make the best decision.
 If we can sense that we are within this zone of indifference, we should make the choice any way we can and move on to other matters.